pyrevitlabs/pyRevit/README.md

 Step 2: All `.py` script under the home directory should have the below name pattern:

-`<Button Group Name>_scriptCommandName.py`
+`<Button Group Name>_<Script Command Name>.py`

 Scripts be organized under the group button specified in the source file name.
-For example a script file named `Filter_filterGroupedElements.py` will be placed under group button Filter (defined by the png above) and its command name will be `filterGroupedElements`.
+For example a script file named `Filter_filterGroupedElements.py` will be placed under group button `Filter` (defined by the `.png` above) and its command name will be `filterGroupedElements`.
 The `.png` file defining the Pulldown Button will be used as the default icon.

 ####Method 2 (SplitButton):
 Same as Method 1 except it will create Split Buttons (The last selected sub-item will be the default active item)